 — Abstract number

-- Tables (characters included count): A maximum of two tables can be included in the abstract word template with the following criteria: Combined maximum number of columns: 12 / rows: 20
+Tables (characters included count): A maximum of one table can be included in the abstract word template with the following criteria: maximum number of columns: 12 / rows: 20

-Graphs / Images: A maximum of two graphs/images can be included.
+Graphs / Images: A maximum of one graph OR one image can be included.
+Multiple panel figures are not allowed.
 Tables turned into pictures/images are not accepted.

-Late breaking abstracts can be re-edited and modiﬁed until the submission deadline (02 May 2020, 23:59 CET).
+Late breaking abstracts can be re-edited and modiﬁed until the submission deadline (29 April 2021, 23:59 CEST).
 Please ensure that your late breaking abstract does not contain spelling, grammatical or scientiﬁc errors, as it will be reproduced exactly as submitted.
 No proofreading will be done.

 Late breaking abstracts accepted for the congress are subject to the EULAR embargo rules.
 With the submission of a late breaking abstract the authors agree to the embargo rules.

 Conﬂict of interest: It is the intent of EULAR to provide high quality sessions focused on educational content that is free from commercial inﬂuence or bias.
 Thus the submitting author of an abstract is requested to declare any potential conﬂicts of interest for all authors during the abstracts submission.

 The presenting author can be any of the listed authors without affiliations to industry.

 The inclusion of trade names/brand names is not allowed in the abstract.
 The mentioning of agents/molecules must follow the scientiﬁc standard for publications.